Weldmicheal/ttm4175/a4/lab.md

 ## Add the Bluetooth Dongle

-Plug the bluetooth dongle into one of the USB ports of the Pi.
+Plug the Bluetooth dongle into one of the USB ports of the Pi.
+The Bluetooth dongles are labeled *Deltaco* or *Targus*.
+(The dongles labelled *802.11n* or *Wi-Pi* are for Wifi, which we do not use.)

 ## Install BlueZ